-Whether you’re deciding on a canvas or framed art this guide is for you!
-A general design rule for how high to install the wall art so the center rests at eye level 58″- 65″ from the ground and at least 18″ from the ceiling.
-Jump to your situation to decide the right size wall art:
+Whether deciding on a canvas or framed art, this guide is for you!
+A general design rule is to hang the art so the center rests at eye level (about 58″ to 65″ from the ground).
+Find exceptions when hanging wall art over furniture!
+Ensure the art is at least 18″ from the ceiling to avoid feeling too large for the space.
+Jump to your situation to decide the right size wall art for you:

 Display Over Furniture

 Find a piece or a series that measures two-thirds of your furniture.
-A series looks best spaced 2″ – 6″ apart so add that to your width!
-For small furniture 60 inches wide, such as a loveseat or queen bed, find wall art sizes 36″ – 46″ wide.
-For large furniture 84 inches wide, like a couch or king bed, find wall art sizes 42″ – 60″ wide.
-The bottom of the wall art rests 6 – 12 inches above the furniture to create a visual connection.
+A series looks best spaced two to six inches apart, so add that to your width!
+For small furniture (60 inches wide), such as a loveseat or queen bed, find wall art sizes thirty-six to forty-six inches wide.
+For large furniture (84 inches wide), like a couch or king bed, find wall art sizes forty-two to sixty inches wide.
+The bottom of the wall art rests six to twelve inches above the furniture to create a visual connection.

 Display in a Hallway or with a Low Ceiling

 A hallway can have many variations of doorways and trim.
-Sometimes you can fit a panoramic size of 24″ x 10″ or choose a series.
-You can hang the center a bit higher 60″-66″ since they will be up close.
+Sometimes you can fit a panoramic size of 24″w x 10″ h, or choose a series.
+A series of medium-sized art pieces looks best spaced two to six inches apart.
+Since they will be up close, hang the center between 60″ and 65″ from the ground.
+Two panoramic pieces can be stacked over a console table for a different layout.

-For large walls you need large art, options include tapestry and oversized canvas.
-Or try a gallery style series like below.
+For large walls, you need large art!
+Options include tapestry and oversized canvas.
+Or try a gallery-style series with bold elements to unify them.

 Display a series of Wall Art

 Space between art looks best.
-It’s all about ratios.
-If you have a piece under six inches, space them an inch apart or in a gallery-style frame.
-Medium-wall art needs at least 2″- 5″ of space on either side and double that for large wall art.
-Wall art series are fun so try new things like below!
+It’s all about ratios, photos six inches wide are spaced an inch apart, or find a gallery-style frame with matting that does the measuring for you.
+Medium-wall art needs at least two to five inches of space on either side, and double that for large wall art.
+Wall art series are fun, so try new things like adding a painted background to tie it all together!

 Display in Restroom

 Usually, restrooms have limited space with towel racks and mirrors.
-Small vertically displayed in group of two over the towel rack and one over the sink light switch is the most you usually need.
+Small, vertically displayed art in a group of two over the towel rack and one over the sink light switch is the most you usually need.
 Variations include a medium piece that measures two-thirds of towel racks especially if there are two in a row.
-The wall art below is 8″ x 8″.
+The wall art below is 8″ x 8″ and fits well over the toilet in a small space.

 More about wall art sizes and their uses: